cloudevents/spec/cloudevents/bindings/dds-protocol-binding.md

 ### 2.1. data

 `data` is assumed to contain opaque application data that is encoded as declared by the `datacontenttype` attribute.

-An application is free to hold the information in any in-memory representation of its choosing, but as the value is transposed into DDS as defined in this specification, core DDS provides data available as a sequence of bytes.

-For instance, if the declared `datacontenttype` is `application/json;charset=utf-8`, the expectation is that the `data` value is made available as [UTF-8][rfc3629] encoded JSON text.
+There are two values of 'datacontenttype' currently supported:
+- 'cloudevent/json' for JSON data
+- 'application/cloudevent+dds' for a wider range of data types (text, binary, JSON)

+If the 'datacontenttype' attribute  is not defined, the data content is assumed to be JSON (datacontenttype='cloudevent/json').

+If the 'datacontenttype' attribute is set to 'application/cloudevent+dds', the 'dataencoding' attribute defines the encoding of the message body.

+The 'content-type' field in the message header MUST be consistent with the 'datacontenttype' attribute.

 ## 3. DDS Message Mapping

-With DDS, the content mode is chosen by the sender of the event.
-Usage patterns that might require (or allow)  solicitation of events using a particular content mode might be defined by an application, but are not defined here.
+The content type is chosen by the sender of the event.
+Usage patterns that might require (or allow)  solicitation of events using a particular content type might be defined by an application, but are no requirements for the usage of a particular content type for specific contexts established in this document.

 The receiver of the event can distinguish between content modes by inspecting the `content-type` [Header][dds-message-header] of the DDS message.

+If the header is present and its value is 'cloudevent/json', the receiver decodes the message as JSON data.

-If the header is present and its value is prefixed with the CloudEvents media type `application/cloudevents`, indicating the use of a known [event format](#14-event-formats), the receiver uses _structured_ mode, otherwise it defaults to _binary_ mode.
+If the header is present and its value is 'application/cloudevent+dds', the receiver decodes the message into the DDS message format, using the 'dataencoding' attribute to determine the encoding of the message body.
+There are three valid values of the 'dataencoding' attribute currently supported:
+- 'text' for ASCII text
+- 'binary' for binary data
+- 'json' for JSON data

+The 'content-type' of the DDS message is required to be consistent with the 'datacontenttype' attribute.

-If a receiver finds a CloudEvents media type as per the above rule, but with an event format that it cannot handle, for instance `application/cloudevents+dds`, it MAY still treat the event as binary and forward it to another party as-is.
+If a receiver finds a CloudEvents media type as per the above rule, but with an event format that it cannot handle, for instance `application/cloudevents+dds`, it MAY treat the event as binary and forward it to another party as-is.

-When the `content-type` header value is not prefixed with the CloudEvents media type, knowing when the message ought to be parsed as a CloudEvent can be a challenge.
+When the `content-type` header value is not set, knowing when the message ought to be parsed as a CloudEvent can be a challenge.
 While this specification can not mandate that senders do not include any of the CloudEvents headers when the message is not a CloudEvent, it would be reasonable for a receiver to assume that if the message has all of the mandatory CloudEvents attributes as headers then it's probably a CloudEvent.
 However, as with all CloudEvent messages, if it does not adhere to all of the normative language of this specification then it is not a valid CloudEvent.

 ### 3.1.
 Keys

-The 'key' of the DDS message MAY be populated by which might map the key directly from one of the CloudEvent's attributes, but might also use information from the application environment, from the CloudEvent's data or other sources.
+The 'datakey' of the DDS message MAY be populated.
+A _key field_ in DDS is way to uniquely identify individual instances of data being published to a topic.
+For example, if you are publishing data to a Temperature Topic dealing with temperature readings from different sensors, the sensor ID could be a key field.

+Key fields in DDS are used to enable numerous data-centric communications capabilities that are central to the protocol.
+These include:
+- Keyed Access: Subscribers can express interest in receiving data samples with specific key values.
+- Filtering and Matching: Publishers use key values to categorize data samples, and subscribers use key-based filters to specify which data samples they are interested in.
+This reduces the amount of data that is sent over the wire in a DDS-based system.
+- Reliability and Durability: These Quality of Service (QoS) settings control how DDS handles reliable message delivery of data samples with the same key, and when to overwrite locally available data samples with the same key.

+While it is not required to set the 'datakey' field for a DDS Cloud Event message, setting this value will enable many of the more powerful features of the DDS protocol.

 ### 3.2.
 Binary Content Mode